jameshughes89/cs102/src/site/labs/sorting/sorting-basic.rst

 ===============

 1. Run each of the sorts a few times and take note of the runtimes
-    * Play around with the size of the lists and the max value
+    * Play around with the size of the arrays and the max value
     * Do the times align with what you'd expect based on the computational complexities of each of the algorithms

-2. Compare these runtimes to the sorts completed in the previous lab.
+2. Try throwing a counter variable into the inner loops of each of the sorts to see how many times the loops ran
+    * Calculate what the counts should be for each sort, in the worst and best cases, based on the size of the arrays you used
+    * :doc:`Refer to the computational complexity analysis provided on these sorting algorithms </topic25>`

+3. Can you rationalize the differences in runtimes?

 Kattis Problems